AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 ## Create the Auth Checker servlet {#create-the-auth-checker-servlet}

 Create and deploy a servlet that performs the authentication and authorization of the user who requests the web content.
-The servlet can use any authentication and authorization method, such as the AEM user account and repository ACLs, or an LDAP lookup service.
+The servlet can use any authentication.
+It can also use any authorization method.
+For example, it can use the AEM user account and repository ACLs.
+Or, it can use an LDAP lookup service.
 You deploy the servlet to the AEM instance that Dispatcher uses as the render.

 The servlet must be accessible to all users.
 Therefore, your servlet should extend the `org.apache.sling.api.servlets.SlingSafeMethodsServlet` class, which provides read-only access to the system.